sio/potyarkin.com/content/posts/20170920-portable-python-environment-on-windows.md

 is a portable version.

-This package provides not only Git but also bash and a basic MSYS environment (coreutils, sed, grep, awk, etc) which make life on Window *so much* easier!
+This package provides not only Git but also bash and a basic MSYS environment (coreutils, sed, grep, awk, etc) which make life on Windows *so much* easier!
 Also, it comes with VIM preinstalled, which is a damn good editor and is preferred by many developers.